Here is a list of frequently asked questions for everyone applying to ICES. Select which applies to you:

 The assessment is issued as a hard copy only.
 We do not release the report electronically.
 It is not available for download on your account and you will not be sent a soft copy by email.

 The surname field on the online application must be filled in, in order to proceed.
 If you have no last name, please enter your first name as your last and enter a dash (-) in the first name field in order to move on.
 This dash will not appear on your final evaluation.
-If you have a middle name such as Kaur or Singh, please enter that as the last name.
+If you have a middle name such as Kaur, Singh or other name, please enter that as the last name.